45-DAY TRIAL | 3-YEAR WARRANTY ON ALL LAMPS

 You struggle to get to sleep

-Try and get some light exposure first thing, or if you can’t get outside, use one of our SAD and energy lights over breakfast.
+Try and get some light exposure first thing, or if you can’t get outside, use one of our bright light therapy lamps over breakfast.
 This will push your body clock earlier in time and make it easier to fall asleep.
 A dawn simulator like Bodyclock that wakes you gently with a gradual sunrise, could also help reset your clock.

 You oversleep in the morning